CyberWanderess/CyberWanderess/README.md

 ## Hey there
 I manage AI/ML research programs by day.
 Past lives include esports team manager and indie game developer.
 Current life is mostly side projects and hobbies that generate zero revenue.
+LOL

 ## 🔒 A Note on Commit History